 -Regee C. (Class of 2022)

-The Health & Wellness BAS program’s focus is promoting health and wellness through a social justice and culturally responsive lens.
+The Health Promotion and Education BAS program’s focus is promoting health and wellness through a social justice and culturally responsive lens.
 We recognize that health is multidimensional and interconnected with a range of factors such as culture, socioeconomic status, race, ethnicity, gender expression or identity, sexual orientation, ability, and age.
 We believe that everyone deserves access to quality care, regardless of their social or economic status.
 And we are working to make that a reality.
 So, if you care about social justice and equity, join us!

 You Are Welcome Here!
 Bellevue College welcomes applicants from all backgrounds, including non-English speakers, for our wide variety of academic and community programs.